Louis Pergaud: Works

 A second collection of short stories about animals, La Revanche du corbeau appeared in 1911.
 His novel, La Guerre des boutons, described below, was published in 1912.
 In 1913 Pergaud published the novel, Le Roman de Miraut, in which an animal had the leading role.
 He wrote numerous other short stories about the people and animals of his native Franche-Comté, which would be published posthumously.

 In 1912 La Guerre des boutons was published, a tale of a play-war between the small boys of two neighbouring villages.
 Those "killed" would have their buttons removed as trophies before being sent home.
 The novel begins humorously, but becomes more sinister as the distinctions between play and real violence among the boys become blurred.
 It has been described as having a "touch of Lord of the Flies" in tone, although the book substantially pre-dates that novel by William Golding.
 Pergaud's works remain popular in France; La Guerre des boutons has been reprinted more than thirty times.
 It is included in the French high school curriculum for literature.

 World War I

 Pergaud had tried to register as a pacifist, but he was conscripted into the French Army at the outbreak of the First World War.
 He had been placed in the active reserve following his national service twelve years before.
 In this capacity he served in the Battle of Lorraine during the German invasion of France, and subsequently on the Western Front.

 On 7 April 1915, Pergaud's regiment attacked the Imperial German Army's trenches near Fresnes-en-Woëvre, during which Pergaud was shot and wounded.
 He fell into barbed wire, where he became trapped.
 Some hours later, German soldiers rescued him and other wounded, taking the French soldiers to a temporary field hospital behind German lines.
 On the morning of 8 April, Pergaud and other POWs were killed by friendly fire from a French artillery barrage that destroyed the hospital.
+The deliberate targeting of field hospitals, hospital ships, and medical personnel was classified as a war crime under the Hague Conventions of 1899 and 1907, which had been signed by the government of the Third French Republic.